andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 1. [Simplicity and power of UUID v7](https://alan.is/insights/simplicity-and-power-of-uuid-v7/)
 1. [PostgreSQL UUID Performance: Benchmarking Random (v4) and Time-based (v7) UUIDs](https://www.umangsinha.in/blog/postgresql-uuid-performance-benchmark)

-Besides the insert-performance concerns, post #3 above shows that v1 and v4 indexes can use more space for equivalent content, which can make point and range lookups slower.

-With v7, we're looking to preserve the collision avoidance without any central coordination benefits, but also leverage the timestamp portion for monotonicity and hot index page page access, greatly reducing latency.

-What kinds of results did we see?
+Benchmarks are great, but what kind of real world results did we see?

 ## What kinds of improvements did we see?
-Note that we performed the `alter table alter column` DDL operation (covered later) with the tables online during normal daytime activity.
-No other changes affected these results apart from this singular change.

-After all tables were changed, I began going through the insert queries for each one looking at results.
-For many of the tables, there wasn't an obvious reduction in insert execution times.
+We decided to make this the new default unless v4 was needed for more randomness.
+After all qualified tables were changed, I began going through insert queries for each changed table.
+For many of the tables, there wasn't an obvious change.

-However, for a handful of the, there was an immediate and significant reduction.
-I picked 5 with reductions of 6x, 8x, 9x, 20x, and 23x.
-Three tables have their main insert query graphs from PgAnalyze shown below.
+However, for a handful we saw an immediate and significant improvement.
+I picked 5 with speedups of 6x, 8x, 9x, 20x, and 23x.

+The PgAnalyze graphs for the 23x, 9x, and 6x queries are shown below.

 <table class="styled-table">
   <thead>